Sailing hydrofoil: IQFoil

 The IQFoil windsurfer class selected by World Sailing to be used in the Summer Olympics starting 2024.

 Keelboat/Hybrids

 IMOCA 60

-The IMOCA 60 class, originally a non-foiling offshore racer competing in around the globe races such as the Volvo Ocean Race and the Vendeé Globe was re-designed with S shaped daggerboard foils.
-The new foil designs allowed for enough lift a portion of the boat out of the water, making it a partially foiling boat, reducing the overall drag and increasing the top speed of the boat.
-The IMOCA 60 Hugo Boss 7, skippered by British skipper Alex Thomson is one the recent IMOCA 60 boats with semi foiling features.
+The IMOCA 60 class, originally a non-foiling offshore racer competing in around the globe races such as the Volvo Ocean Race and the Vendée Globe was re-designed with S-shaped daggerboard foils.
+The new foil designs allowed for enough lift to lift a portion of the boat out of the water, making it a partially foiling boat, reducing the overall drag and increasing the top speed of the boat.
+The IMOCA 60 Hugo Boss 7, skippered by British skipper Alex Thomson is one of the recent IMOCA 60 boats with semi foiling features.

 MW40OF

-While only in its design phase, the MW40OF is modeled after the 69F and similar to other offshore racers to be a fully foiling offshore racer equipped with 'C' shaped daggerboard Foils and 'T' shaped rudder foils and a crew of 5 people.
+While only in its design phase, the MW40OF is modeled after the 69F and similar to other offshore racers to be a fully foiling offshore racer equipped with C-shaped daggerboard Foils and T-shaped rudder foils and a crew of 5 people.